Ladder99/ladder99/README.md

 ## Installation

+Install Docker, Node, and Python3 from their installers.

-Install [just](https://github.com/casey/just), which is a task runner, using `Justfile` for command scripts -
+Install [just](https://github.com/casey/just), which is a task runner, using `Justfile` for command scripts - if on Mac,

     brew install just

-Install all dependencies with
+Install all other dependencies with

     just install